awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-wlm-query-monitoring-rules.md

 You can create rules using the AWS Management Console or programmatically using JSON\.

 **Note**
 If you choose to create rules programmatically, we strongly recommend using the console to generate the JSON that you include in the parameter group definition\.
-For more information, see [Creating or Modifying a Query Monitoring Rule Using the Console](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html#parameter-group-modify-qmr-console) and [Configuring Parameter Values Using the AWS CLI](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html#configure-parameters-using-the-cli) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Creating or Modifying a Query Monitoring Rule Using the Console](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html#parameter-group-modify-qmr-console) and [Configuring Parameter Values Using the AWS CLI](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html#configure-parameters-using-the-cli) in the *Amazon Redshift Management Guide*\.

 To define a query monitoring rule, you specify the following elements:
 + A rule name – Rule names must be unique within the WLM configuration\.
 Rule names can be up to 32 alphanumeric characters or underscores, and can't contain spaces or quotation marks\.
 You can have up to 25 rules per queue, and the total limit for all queues is 25 rules\.
 + One or more predicates – You can have up to three predicates per rule\.
 If all the predicates for any rule are met, the associated action is triggered\.
 A predicate is defined by a metric name, an operator \( =, <, or > \), and a value\.
 An example is `query_cpu_time > 100000`\.
-For a list of metrics and examples of values for different metrics, see [Query monitoring metrics](#cm-c-wlm-query-monitoring-metrics) following in this section\.
+For a list of metrics and examples of values for different metrics, see [Query monitoring metrics for Amazon Redshift](#cm-c-wlm-query-monitoring-metrics) following in this section\.
 + An action – If more than one rule is triggered, WLM chooses the rule with the most severe action\.
 Possible actions, in ascending order of severity, are:
   + Log – Record information about the query in the STL\_WLM\_RULE\_ACTION system table\.
 Use the Log action when you want to only write a log record\.
 WLM creates at most one log per query, per rule\.
 Following a log action, other rules remain in force and WLM continues to monitor the query\.
   + Hop \(only available with manual WLM\) – Log the action and hop the query to the next matching queue\.
 If there isn't another matching queue, the query is canceled\.
 QMR hops only [CREATE TABLE AS](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_AS.html) \(CTAS\) statements and read\-only queries, such as SELECT statements\.
 For more information, see [WLM query queue hopping](wlm-queue-hopping.md)\.